katherinew5896/sep10-freedom-project/blog/entry05.md

 ##### 3/9/24

 ## context
 Bootstrap is a popular framework with two distinct parts, bootsrap grid and bootstrap component.
+The bootstrap grid is a system of containers, rows, and  columns to make a layout for whatever you're making.
+A bootstrap component is to basically individually edit each part of the project you are doing.